Recognize a preposition when you find one.

-Prepositions are the words that indicate location.
-Usually, prepositions show this location in the physical world.
-Check out the three examples below:
+Prepositions almost always indicate location.
+Often, this location is in the physical world.

-On, in, and beside are all prepositions.
-They are showing where the puppy is.
-Prepositions can also show location in time.
+In addition, prepositions can show location in time.
 Read the next three examples:

 At midnight, Jill craved mashed potatoes with grape jelly.

-In the spring, I always vow to plant tomatoes but end up buying them at the supermarket.
+In the spring, I always vow to plant tomatoes but end up buying them at the supermarket instead.

 During the marathon, Iggy's legs complained with sharp pains shooting up his thighs.